caolan/async/intro.md

 async.map([1, 2, 3], AsyncSquaringLibrary.square.bind(AsyncSquaringLibrary), function(err, result) {
     // result is [1, 4, 9]
     // With the help of bind we can attach a context to the iteratee before
-    // passing it to async.
+    // passing it to Async.
 Now the square function will be executed in its
     // 'home' AsyncSquaringLibrary context and the value of `this.squareExponent`
     // will be as expected.
 });